ShonHarsh/RPADev-S03P04-Dictionaries-Doubles-WindowsLegacy/README.md

 This project is my solution in **C#** to the **Dictionaries & Doubles** practice found in section 03 practice 04 of the UiPath - RPA Developer Foundation course.

 ### NOTE: This project is still in development.
 The nested dictionaries are proving to be difficult.
+I am delaying finishing this project until later in the training course.

 ### Getting Started